 Rexing S500 Dual Dashboard Camera

 Some of the best front dash cams record inside a vehicle, but there are others that have been designed to be positioned on the rear window to catch anything that is of interest behind you.
 Today we are going to review both options and share our thoughts on the best one for your car.
 Rear and front dash cams come in different sizes, price range, specifications, and shapes.

-Looking for other set of Dash Cam for your car?
+Looking for the best front and rear dual camera, dash cam for your car?
 Check out of full review guide of Garmin Dash Cam Review.